adueck/split-video-by-srt/README.md

 I reccomend [Subtitle Edit](http://www.nikse.dk/SubtitleEdit/) for making subtitle files.

-The script simply prompts you for a video/audio file, then an .srt subtitle file.
-Then it takes the timecodes out of the .srt file and outputs a seperate video/audio file for each subtitle duration.
+The script simply prompts you for a video file, then an .srt subtitle file.
+Then it takes the timecodes out of the .srt file and outputs a seperate video file for each subtitle duration.

 **requires ffmpeg**